ynot458/Network_reconnaissance/README.md

-🔎 Simple Python Port Scanner
+Simple Python Port Scanner

 A lightweight TCP port scanner written in Python.
-This tool scans all 65,535 TCP ports on a target host, identifies common services, and performs basic banner grabbing for open ports.
+This tool scans all 65,535 TCP ports on a target host, identifies common services, and performs basic banner grabbing.

-⚠️ For educational and authorized testing purposes only.
+For educational and authorized testing purposes only.

-📌 Features
+Features

 Scans TCP ports 1–65535